-In all cases, if you do not know which is the problem cistern, then a visual inspection will tell you.
+In all cases, if you don’t know which is the problem cistern, simply looking inside will tell you.
 If it’s not immediately obvious, take a look at the water level.
-Is it extremely close to the overflow, or higher than the level marked by residual limescale?
-This may indicate the cistern in question.
+Is it extremely close to the overflow, or higher than the level where there’s limescale residue?
+This may tell you the cistern in question.
 It can take hours for a small leak to raise the water level in a cistern enough for it to overflow.
 Normal water use in the home during the day can disguise a dripping overflow until the early morning.
-The cistern then overflows when a faulty ball valve has dripped into the cistern.
+The cistern then overflows when a faulty ball valve has dripped into the cistern all night.

 Faulty ball valve

-If the arm moves freely and the float is watertight, but the valve still does not shut off properly, the washer and/or nozzle may be worn.
+Does the arm move freely?
+Is the float watertight?
+If the answer to these questions is yes but the valve still doesn’t shut off properly, the washer and/or nozzle may be worn.

-Overflow pipe leaking but ball valve is OK
+Overflow pipe leaking but the ball valve is OK

-If you’re sure the valve shuts off normally and at the desired level, the problem can only be water entering the cistern through the outlet pipes at the bottom.
+Does the valve shut off normally and at the correct level?
+This means that the cause is water entering the cistern through the outlet pipes at the bottom.

 Think back – did the cistern only start to overflow after the recent installation of a device with a mixer valve?
 Or does it overflow when you have a bath or a shower?
-If so, then it is very likely that a mixer tap or mixer shower is the cause of the problem.
-Of course, this problem can also occur if a pre-existing mixer tap or mixer shower develops a leak.
+If so, then it’s very likely that a mixer tap or mixer shower is the cause of the problem.
+Of course, this problem can also occur if an existing mixer tap or mixer shower develops a leak.

 In this case, it’s most likely the smaller feed and expansion cistern that overflows.
 This is due to the water level in the F&E cistern trying to reach the same level as the water in the cold water storage cistern.
 The only solution to this problem is to replace the hot water cylinder.